General Journals

 This setting lets you specify whether the journal should be posted automatically after importing.

-Value | Description |
+| Value | Description |

-No | The journal will not be posted automatically.
-This default option allows you to manually review and post the journal. |
+| No | The journal will not be posted automatically.
+This default option allows you to review and manually post the journal. |

-Yes – Save Lines on Error | The journal will be posted automatically after import.
+| Yes – Save Lines on Error | The journal will be posted automatically after import.
 If an error occurs during posting, the entire posting is rolled back, but the imported lines remain in the journal.
-You can then fix the errors and post manually. |
+You can then correct the errors and post the content manually. |

-Yes – Remove Lines on Error | The journal will be posted automatically after import.
+| Yes – Remove Lines on Error | The journal will be posted automatically after import.
 If an error occurs during posting, the entire import is cancelled, and no lines are saved in the journal. |

 - Importing large journals (e.g., thousands of lines) may cause record locking for other users.
 Selecting Yes – Save Lines on Error helps reduce this risk.
 Smaller imports are less likely to cause issues.